Kohler-Andrae State Park: Amenities

 Activities related to Lake Michigan include fishing, boating, and swimming.
 There are no boat launching ramps or docks at the park.
 The lake contains dozens of species of fish including trout and salmon.
 Inland activities include hiking and biking.
+The park is open all year.
+Park facilities include campgrounds, roads, and trails.
+The park has a 137-unit family campground and two group campsites.
+Winter activities include cross-country skiing and snowshoeing.

+Trails

-The park contains two nature trails and three hiking trails.
+The park contains nature trails and hiking trails.
 The Creeping Juniper Nature Trail is a half mile long trail on a cordwalk through the rolling sand dunes by Sanderling Nature Center.
-The Woodland Dunes Nature Trail is a one mile (1.6 km) trail through forested rolling dunes.
+The Woodland Dunes Trail is a one-mile (1.6 km) trail through forested rolling dunes.
 It contains interpretive signs to identify and describe trees.
 It is accessed by the campgrounds.
 The Dunes Cordwalk has a half mile north and 1.5 mi south portions on a wooden cordwalk through rolling dunes parallel to Lake Michigan.
 The Black River Trail is a 2.5 mi long grass trail at the northwest section of the park.
 It is accessed north of the park on County Highway V. It passes through open fields, woodlands, and evergreen forests.
 Horses and mountain bikes are allowed on the trail.
 Black River Marsh Boardwalk is a quarter mile boardwalk through a wetland.
 It is accessed near site 48.

-The park is open all year.
-Winter activities include winter camping in 28 electric sites, sledding / tobogganing, cross country skiing and snowshoeing.

-Facilities at the park include a bath house, campgrounds, roads, and trails.
-There are 105 family and two group campsites in the park as of 2008.
-Thirty more family campsites were scheduled to open in 2009.